 - Process, threads, DLLs, Virtual memory

-- Creating malicious process with windows API
+- Creating malicious payloads with windows API

-- Common obfuscation to bypass AV
+- Static and Dynamic analysis to bypass AV engines

 - Offensive VBA for pentesters